codinasion-archive/codinasion-programme/programme/length-of-a-string/index.md

 ---
-title: Length of string.
+title: Length of string
-description: Write a Python programme to find the length of string.
+description: Write a programme to find the length of string
 contributors:
   - manny-uncharted
 ---